asipto/siremis/README.md

 Run the application:

 ```
-./siremis-go
+./siremis
 ```

 Go with a modern web browser to:

 * http://local.ip:8284/w/

-See `siremis-go -h` for options to set the IP and port to listen on, or the domain and certificates for HTTPS.
+See `siremis -h` for options to set the IP and port to listen on, or the domain and certificates for HTTPS.

 ## Contributions